elzmanzi/election_Analysis/README.md

 ## Summary
 The Analysis of the election show that:

-- There were "X" votes cast in the election
+- There were 369,711 votes cast in the election
 - The candidate were:
     - Diana DeGette
     - Charles Casper Stockham